WeiRongGit/ajaxUpLoadFile/README.md

-# ajaxUpLoadFile
+#sample ajaxUpLoadFile
-this is a ajaxUpLoadFile Deom
+this is a very sample ajaxUpLoadFile Demo